syncfusion-content/blazor-docs/blazor/message/template.md

 # Template

-The Message supports templates that makes you to customize the content with a custom structure.
+The message supports templates that allow you to customize the content with a custom structure.
 The content can be a string, paragraph, or any other HTML element.
+The template can be rendered directly to the `SfMessage` tags.

 In the below sample, the Message component content is customized with HTML elements and Blazor Buttons.